aurorascharff/redwoodsdk-demo/STEPS.md

 ## React Server Components and api routes, d1 database

 - Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
 - Add a simple crud api route here, all native SSR and req/res.
 Simple todos!
 Whats a demo without todos?
 Using simple SSR and streaming with Suspense and server components!
 Just the mental model of server components that React suggests.
+Web standard form actions.
 - Hooked up to the cloudflare d1 database provided in the starter!
 Set up with miniflare to emulate cloudflare workers.
 It just works between dev and prod.

 ## Hydration/client-side rendering and server functions